obestwalter/i3configger/README.md

 # i3configger

 **Disclaimer:** this is a tool aimed at users who already know how the configuration of [i3](https://i3wm.org) works (as described in the [excellent docs](https://i3wm.org/docs/userguide.html)). i3configger is an independent add-on, not directly affiliated with the project and in no way necessary to use i3 productively.
-It is strictly command line oriented and file based using a very slight enhancement of the existing i3 configuration format with some json sprinkled on top.
-If you are looking for a graphical tool to help you create a configuration, check out the [resources in the docs](http://oliver.bestwalter.de/i3configger/resources).

 **NOTE** using i3configger will replace your existing config files (configs and optional status bar configs), but it will move them to `<original-name>.bak` if no backup exists yet, so that you can easily revert the damage if you want to go back to your old files.

 ## Why?

-I3 already has a very nice and simple configuration system. i3configger makes it a bit more malleable by spreding it over several files, letting you assign variables to variables and manipulate the config by sending "messages" to your configuration.
+I3 already has a very nice and simple configuration system. i3configger makes it a bit more malleable and making dynamic changes possible that would otherwise make it necessary to change the configuration by hand.

 ## How?

+### Main characteristics

+* command line oriented
+* uses same configuration language as i3 with the added possibility to spread it over several files and assign variables to variables
+* additional configuration of i3configger itself and persistence of changes to the i3 configuration is achieved by sprinkling a bit of json on top of the config files.

-### Example
+### Usage example

-Here's a snippet from a config that uses a mode to alter itself by calling i3configger:
+Here's a snippet from a config that uses a mode to alter itself by sending messages to i3configger:

 ```text
 set $i3cBin ~/.virtualenvs/i3/bin/i3configger